Rapaninae

 Rapaninae is a subfamily of predatory sea snails, marine gastropod mollusks in the family Muricidae.

 This subfamily was known as Thaidinae until 1993.

 Shell description

+The shell is usually more or less pyriforra, and often produced anteriorly.
+The spire is short.
+The inner lip is convex and smooth.
 The shells of species in this subfamily typically do not have a varix, but strong axial sculpture is often present.

+The operculum is ovate, blunt.
+The nucleus is elongate, forming the outer or hinder edge.

 Genera

 Genera within the subfamily Rapaninae include: